-- Teaching Assistants working with either individual children or small groups. - The Inclusion Leader/ SENDCO works with groups/individuals when needed and will observe and assess. - ICT support in the form of literacy (phonics play,) and maths (Maths Whizz, Number Shark, Education City, Purple Mash) programmes. - Inclusion Team offer support for children with emotional and social development through programmes such as Drawing and Talking, Protective Behaviours, Play therapy, Relax Kids, Lego Therapy and other social small groups. - Child Protection Executive Head and Head of School - Educational Psychology Service (MOSAIC) - JOGO Behaviour Support
+- Teaching Assistants working with either individual children or small groups. - The SENCO works with groups or individuals when needed and will observe and assess. - ICT support in the form of literacy (phonics play,) and maths (Maths Whizz, Number Shark, Education City, Purple Mash) programmes. - Inclusion Team offer support for children with emotional and social development through programmes such as Drawing and Talking, Protective Behaviours, Play Buddies, Relax Kids, and other social small groups. - Child Protection Executive Head and Head of School